Skip to main content

 Publication Date: 2019-07-02

-Runaways by When the Runaways eliminate the Pride from Los Angeles, it leaves a vacuum of power in the city's underworld, and soon Nico, Karolina, Gert, Chase, and Molly are on the run again to uncover the truth behind their parents' past before it catches up to them.
+Runaways by Rainbow Rowell Vol. 1 by When the Runaways eliminate the Pride from Los Angeles, it leaves a vacuum of power in the city's underworld, and soon Nico, Karolina, Gert, Chase, and Molly are on the run again to uncover the truth behind their parents' past before it catches up to them.

 "The "IT" book of the early 2000s with the original cast is back - Nico!
 Karolina!
 Molly!
 Chase!
 Old Lace!
 And, could it be?
 GERT?!
 The heart of the Runaways died years ago, but you won't believe how she returns!
 Superstar author Rainbow Rowell (Eleanor & Park, Carry On) makes her Marvel debut with fan-favorite artist Kris Anka (ALL-NEW X-MEN, CAPTAIN MARVEL) in the series that will shock you and break your heart!
 Did Chase and Gert's love survive their time apart?
 Have Karolina and Nico's feelings made their friendship impossible?
 What emotional landmines lie in wait to DESTROY the Runaways?!"--